What is it?

 There are two types of arthritis and both have a very different cause.

-1 – Osteoarthritis – This is a common ailment of elderly people as it is often as a result of a trauma to the joint which fails to heal sufficiently and over time the uneven loading of the joint causes it to remodel.
+1 – Osteoarthritis – This is a common ailment of people older than 40 who have had a joint injury in the past which fails to heal sufficiently.
+Over time the uneven loading of the joint causes it to remodel.

-2 – Rheumatoid arthritis – This is an autoimmune disease that can affect multiple joints at the same time or various times and can affect people of all ages.
+2 – Rheumatoid arthritis – This is an autoimmune disease that can affect multiple joints at the same time or various times.
+It can affect people of all ages.
 During periods of inflammation physiotherapy, massage therapy and hydrotherapy can be very effective but will not cure the condition long term.

 What does it feel like?